glazovg/readme-generator-hw/README.md

 [![License: ISC](https://img.shields.io/badge/License-ISC-blue.svg)](https://opensource.org/licenses/ISC)

 ## Description
-In order to save time ceating README files and also including the most important sections of them, that is why this project was created, this project is going to help you to create professional README files.
+Since README file contains essential information about the repo's project and also can differentiate a high-quality repo from a low-quality one, that is why this program was created to help you generate README files following some basic best practices for creating them.

 ## Table of Contents